glennhickey/teHmm/README.md

 * *scale* Scale values by spefied factor and round them to an integer (useful for binning numeric states)
 * *logScale* .
 Scale values by taking logarithm with the given value as base then rounding to integer.
 Zeros are not scaled.

+Testing
+-

+Unit tests can be performed by running `./allTests.py` *from the teHmm/ directory*.
+If these don't run successfully it's unlikely any of the examples below will either.

+Temporary Files
+-

+Some temporary files and directories can will be created by many of the programs in this package.
+These will always be created in the directory from which the executable is run.
+These files can be left on the drive in the event of an early termination, so it it wise to  check for them periodicalyl and delete them (as they can be quite large).
+They will generally contain tempXXXXX (where the Xs signify random alhpa-numeric characters).
+The temporary files will be listed in the logging output if set to debug (--logDebug).

 Training
 -----
 The TE model is created by training on given track data using the `teHmmTrain.py` script.
 Two training modes are supported: